lauragarrison87/metaphorTool/README.md

 # Visual Conceptual Metaphor Explorer
-This tool allows the exploration of deconstructed infographics and categorized visual and conceptual metaphors in support of our work, The Language of Infographics: Toward Understanding Conceptual Metaphor Use in Scientific Storytelling
+This tool allows the exploration of deconstructed infographics and categorized visual and conceptual metaphors in support of our work, *The Language of Infographics: Toward Understanding Conceptual Metaphor Use in Scientific Storytelling* (currently under review to IEEE VIS 2024).

-This tool can be viewed online by following this link: http://127.0.0.1:5500/exploratoryTool/index.html
+This tool can be viewed online by following this link: https://lauragarrison87.github.io/metaphorTool/exploratoryTool/

-This tool is also available on the GitHub repository: https://github.com/lauragarrison87/metaphorTool
+Its corresponding GitHub repository location is: https://github.com/lauragarrison87/metaphorTool

 ## Getting started
 1. `cd metaphorTool/exploratoryTool`